git-cola/git-cola/share/doc/git-cola/relnotes.rst

 Usability, bells and whistles
 -----------------------------
-* Stashes can now be applied using the `Ctrl + Enter` hotkey when inside the stash dialog.
+* Stashes can now be applied using the `Ctrl + Enter` hotkey, popped with the `Ctrl + Backspace` hotkey, and dropped with the `Ctrl + Shift + Backspace` hotkey when inside the stash dialog.
 This enables a keyboard-centric mouse-free workflow when using the stash dialog.

 * When amending a commit, `git cola` will check whether the commit has been published to a remote branch using ``git branch -r --contains HEAD``.